syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfBusyIndicator/Make-Busy-Animation-Idle.md

 ---
 layout: post
 title: IsBusy support in Syncfusion BusyIndicator control for Xamarin.iOS
-description: Learn how to enable and disable animation in BusyIndicator
+description: This section provides the details about how to enable and disable animation in BusyIndicator for Xamarin.iOS
 platform: Xamarin.iOS
 control: SfBusyIndicator
 documentation: ug